 As any teacher knows, academic success can be impacted by a multitude of non-academic factors—the number and complexity of which only increases for secondary students.

-Collecting social-emotional learning, behavior, and attendance data is important for identifying Tier 1 trends, but it’s also important for early identification of individual student needs.
+Collecting SEB and attendance data is important for identifying Tier 1 trends, but it’s also important for early identification of individual student needs.
 Attendance and behavior data can be excellent early indicators that a student is struggling.
 The challenge comes in a) being able to monitor those data as they change minute by minute for perhaps thousands of students, and b) having the processes in place to take the right next step at the right time.
 That’s where an EWS comes in.

 Our data can be so powerful, but we need visibility into them in the moment.
 An EWS can help secondary schools overcome the challenge of having so much complex data for so many students in order to enable impactful intervention at the time it’s needed.